 #8: OH, WHAT FUN IN LAKE NONA

 Oh, What Fun in Lake Nona is a more recent event in Orlando featuring an ice skating rink, live entertainment, holiday movies, Santa Claus, and a mailbox for letters headed to the North Pole.
-Snow makes an appearance on special nights as well.
-Holiday movies play every Friday night, and Santa makes an appearance during the movie night for pictures.
-Bring your own camera or use the on-site professional photographer.
-The movie schedule for 2019 has not been published yet, but it will be updated here once it is released.
+Snow makes an appearance as well every hour on the hour.

 #9: COLLEGE PARK’S HOLIDAY ON THE DRIVE